-As shown in Figure 4-1, Angus, and Perth and Kinross, are made up of 341 small areas, of which 7% are in the most deprived quintile, and 19% are in the least deprived quintile.
-Most of the small areas in Angus, and Perth and Kinross are clustered in the middle of the distribution, with 17% being in the second, 25% being in the third quintile, and 32% in the fourth.
+As shown in Figure 4-1, Fife, Angus, and Perth and Kinross are made up of 835 small areas, of which 14% are in the most deprived quintile, and 19% are in the least deprived quintile.
+Most of the small areas in Fife, Angus, Perth and Kinross are clustered in the middle of the distribution, with 19% in the second quintile, 22% in the third, and 26% in the fourth.

 Larger shares of small areas in the least deprived quintiles may indicate favourable economic conditions for the Proposed Development, as it suggests that the region is more likely to have the necessary infrastructure and services to support growth and development.
-However, there are still neighbourhoods across falling within the most deprived quintile.
+However, there are still neighbourhoods across the region falling within the most deprived quintile.
 By generating economic activity and social benefits, the Proposed Development holds the potential to contribute to more inclusive and equitable growth.